siddharthmudgal/behavioralDetection/README.md

 # behavioralDetection android application

+##Installing and running the client application :
+1. Import the source code in Android Studio
+2. Click Path ->
+   *.
+Build
+   *.
+Build APK
+3. APK will be generated under the system path (if default paths are used) C:\Users\{User}\AndroidStudioProjects\WalkPattern\app\build\outputs\apk
+4. Copy this apk file to an android device and install it

 ##What the application aims to acheive :
 It tries to use a form of indentity verification to record and compare different users.
 It uses accelerometer and magnetometer to define the way a user walks/moves.
 This data is then used to mark a user.